 In this article, we will have explained the necessary steps to install and configure Odoo on Ubuntu 18.04 LTS.
 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-Odoo is a most extensive open-source ERP that provides all business related application.
-Such as Accounting, CRM, Sales, Purchase, Project, Point of Sale, E-Commerce and many more.
+Odoo is the most extensive open-source ERP that provides all business-related applications.
+Such as Accounting, CRM, Sales, Purchase, Project, Point of Sale, E-Commerce, and many more.

 Install Odoo on Ubuntu